Parking on the integers: Model specifics, parking strategies, and car removal

 The base case $t = 0$ of the induction is trivial.
 Hence suppose that our claim is true for $t = s -1 \ge 0.$ By induction, for each $r \in R,$ we have $V^{vr^{-1}}_{\tilde{S}}(s-1) \ge V^{vr^{-1}}_{\tilde{G}}(s-1)$; hence we have $T^{v,r^{-1}}_{\tilde{S}}(s-1) \geq T^{v,r^{-1}}_{\tilde{G}}(s-1).$ We then obtain

 This completes the proof of Theorem \ref{thm:supermarketSpaces}. \end{proof}

+\begin{rem} We observe that this pathwise dominance in the space-based parking process does not in general hold for the car-based parking process.
+Suppose that cars are initially only located at $\{1, 2, 4\}$, that cars $2$ and $4$ always go left, and that the path of car $1$ is $+1, +1, -1, +1, -1, +1, \ldots$, i.e., two steps to the right followed by an infinite sequence of pairs $-1, +1$.
+In the greedy strategy, car $2$ parks at $0$ and car $4$ parks at $3$, while $1$ never parks alternating between positions $2$ and $3$ forever.
+Consequently we have $V^2_{\tilde{G}}(s), V^3_{\tilde{G}}(s) \approx s/2$.
+On the other hand, if we ban all cars from parking on the first time steps, car $2$ still parks at $0$, car $4$ parks at $-1$, and $1$ parks at $3$, and all vertices are visited only finitely many times. \end{rem}

-\begin{proof}[Proof of Theorem \ref{thm:supermarket}] Let $S$ be a parking strategy for the car-based model on the car park triple $(L,R,\mu)$, let $v \in L$, and let $t, k \ge 0$.
-Observe that for parking strategies in the space-based model, the filtration $\tilde{\cF}_t$ carries all the information about the moves of all cars up to time $t$ (and, in fact, through $(E^v_n)_{v \in V, n < \infty}$ also about the movements to come).
+\begin{proof}[Proof of Theorem \ref{thm:supermarket}] Let $S$ be a parking strategy for the car-based model on the parking triple $(L,R,\mu)$, let $v \in L$, and let $t, k \ge 0$.
+Observe that for parking strategies in the space-based model, the filtration $\tilde{\cF}_t$ carries all the information about the moves of all cars up to time $t$.
 Therefore we can design a parking strategy $\tilde{S}$ for the space-based model, such that the assumptions of Proposition \ref{prop:sameOld} are satisfied for $S$ and $\tilde{S}$.

 Next, we can express the event $[V^v_S(t) \le k]$ as a finite union of events $A_{X,Y}$, defined as in Proposition \ref{prop:sameOld}, describing the car/parking space status and movements of cars starting at distance at most $t$ from $v$, such that at most $k$ cars arrive at $v$ by time $t$ under $S$.
 By Proposition \ref{prop:sameOld}, we have $\bP^S[A_{X,Y}] = \tilde{\bP}^{\tilde{S}}[A_{X,Y}]$.
 By Theorem \ref{thm:supermarketSpaces} we have $V^v_{\tilde{S}}(s) \geq V^v_{\tilde{G}}(s)$ deterministically, hence if $A_{X,Y} \subseteq [V^v_{\tilde{S}}(t) \le k]$, then also $A_{X,Y} \subseteq [V^v_{\tilde{G}}(t) \le k]$.
 Thus we have $\bP[V^v_{\tilde{G}}(t) \le k] \geq \tilde{\bP}[V^v_{\tilde{S}}(t) \le k]$, and since by applying Proposition \ref{prop:sameOld} again we find that $\bP^G[A_{X,Y}] = \tilde{\bP}^{\tilde{G}}[A_{X,Y}]$, we finally obtain $\bP[V^v_G(t) \le k] \geq \bP[V^v_S(t) \le k]$ as claimed. \end{proof}